reedws/IT3049C/Material/Assignments/2.JavaScript_Exercises/index.md

 ## Demo 2:
 1. Well, no need for the setup steps here (you should already be in the directory)
 2. Open the file `src/3.arrays.js`.
-Particulary
+Particularly
     ```js
       /**
         * IndexOf: you should be able to determine the location of an item in an array